jbetancur/react-data-table-component/README.md

     this.setState({ selectedRows: state.selectedRows }); // triggers MyComponet to re-render with new state
   }

-  render () { // by design runs on every trigger for state change
+  render () { // by design runs on every setState trigger
     // upon re-render columns array is recreated and thus causes DataTable to re-render const columns = [....];